JessDF/job-mapper-angular/README.md

 - Documentation states: Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

 ## Generating Services using Angular CLI
+- Angular services are singleton objects that get instantiated only once during the lifetime of an application.
+They contain methods that maintain data throughout the life of an application, i.e. data does not get refreshed and is available all the time. https://angular.io/guide/architecture-services
 - Using a terminal window: `ng g s <new_service_name>`
 	- G = generate
 	- S = service